imaginando/imaginando.github.io/frms/overview.md

 - **Disk**

-  This opens the save menu where you can name/save the current patch state as either a new patch, or overwrite an existing one, in either the local or cloud bank.
+  This opens the save patch menu where you can name/save the current patch state as either a new patch, or overwrite an existing one, in either the local or cloud bank.

 - **Revert**